Join our webinar and get expert insights on how to pass LCP →

 Script tags are flagged when they're placed in the page's head tag without a defer or async attribute.

 These resources are called render-blocking because when the browser encounters them, it must download, parse, and execute them, before doing anything else, including rendering.
 More on that in a bit.

 Other common resources like images are not render-blocking.
 However, you still need to optimize and lazy load them for optimal performance.

 To better understand why render-blocking resources are a big problem, let's see what happens when they're left unchecked.

 The path includes a few different moments - Document Object Model (DOM), CSS Object Model (CSSOM), render tree, and layout.
-Each step is pretty complicated, so if you want a deep technical understanding, check out Google's guide on the Critical Rendering Path.
+Each step is pretty complicated, so if you want a deep technical understanding, check out our guide on optimizing the Critical Rendering Path.

 For now, it's important to remember that as the browser goes through a page's HTML, it may encounter external scripts and stylesheets.
 When that happens, the browser must stop what it's doing, download, parse, and execute them.

 As a result, crucial actions like visualizing (rendering) the page can't be performed by the browser's Main Thread.
 That's why these resources are called render-blocking.